redennessy14/api-doc/_futures_websocket/promptMessage.md

         description:
         ranges:
 content_markdown: >-
-    When the user's client Websocket connected to the CNE Websocket server, the server will periodically send a ping message to user (currently set as 5 seconds) and include a timestamp.
+    When the user's client Websocket connected to the KYBIT Websocket server, the server will periodically send a ping message to user (currently set as 5 seconds) and include a timestamp.
 After receiving this prompt message, the user should promptly return the pong message and include the same timestamp in the following format:

     \{"ping": 1562979600\}